Ninja-Squad/ninja-squad.github.com/_posts/2015-11-17-typescript-part-2.md

 If you really don't like it, it will not be very difficult to switch to ES6 with Babel or Traceur, or even ES5, if you are slightly crazy (but honestly, an Angular 2 app in ES5 has pretty ugly code).

-Stay tune for the next episode of 'The road to Angular 2'!
+Stay tuned for the next episode of 'The road to Angular 2'!